-IF 1999 WAS THE YEAR of the unicorn on Wall Street, 2016 is the year of the cockroach.
-Financial institutions are more hated than ever, with an increasing number of Americans questioning motives.
+IF 1999 WAS THE YEAR of the unicorn on Wall Street, 2016 was the year of the cockroach.
+People hate financial institutions more than ever, with an increasing number of Americans questioning motives.
 Case and point: the financial advisor.

-“One of the great misconceptions is that financial advisors have your best interests at heart,” explains Adam Nash, CEO and president of the automated investing service Wealthfront.
-“But they make money from fees, commissions and kickbacks… so, it’s nearly impossible for them to stay neutral.”
+“One of the great misconceptions is that financial advisors have your best interests at heart,” explains Adam Nash, CEO of automated investing service Wealthfront.
+“But they’re paid in fees, commissions and kickbacks… It’s impossible to stay neutral.”

-John Oliver nailed it when he explained their innate douchiness (er, bias) on Last Week Tonight.
-Advisors aren’t accredited; they have no legal requirement to work in your favor.
-Their evils go on and on.
-But Disruption likes to focus on solutions, and in this case, that means automated investing—computer programs that algorithmically invest on your behalf.
+John Oliver nailed it when he explained the innate douchiness (er, bias) of advisors on Last Week Tonight.
+They aren’t accredited; they have no legal requirement to work in your favor.
+But Disruption likes to focus on potential solutions, not problems, and in this case that means automated investing—computer programs that invest on your behalf.

-But can a computer comprehend risk?
+The question is this: Can a computer, less prone to mathematical error, comprehend subjective risk?
+Is it more vulnerable to cybercrime?
 And would you trust one with your savings?
-In this article, we explore whether technology can replace the need for human advisors on Wall Street.
+In this article, we explore whether there’s still a need for humans on Wall Street.